Faculty and Staff Retirement Plan -- 403(b)

 How do I request a loan from the retirement plan?

 - You are simply borrowing money from your retirement plan account.
-You will repay the loan amount and interest through quarterly payments directly to the investment carrier.
+You will repay the loan amount and interest through monthly payments directly to Fidelity.

 - There are no taxes or penalties involved when taking out a loan.